SashaKoretkevich/Mobile-DAPP/README.md

 **Deploying to other networks:**

 If you wish to deploy on some other network that supports EVM, then you need to do some configurations.
-In the hardhat.config.ts file, do the network configuration as follows (for example for sepolia):
+In the hardhat.config.js file, do the network configuration as follows:
 ```
 module.exports = {
     ...
     networks:
        {
           hardhat: {},
-          sepolia:
+          "#Name of the network":
           {
              url: API_URL,
              accounts: [`0x${PRIVATE_KEY}`]